-Article 4B, Section 4 General Standards
+Article 4B, Section 5 General Standards

-The following general standards shall apply to all lots, buildings, structures and uses in the Residential - Agricultural Zone except as these regulations may specifically provide otherwise.
+A. The following general standards shall apply to all lots, buildings, structures and uses in the Residential - Agricultural Zone except as these regulations may specifically provide otherwise.
+The Commission may impose additional requirements for Special Permitted Uses depending upon the use and application.
+The Commission may grant exceptions to these standards including but not limited to recommendations of a civil engineer, impact upon abutters, environmental concerns and proposed use.

-1. Dimensional Requirement
+1. Dimensional Requirements